-- 1. The calculation of an interim admission average shall be based on the following, with course-by-course substitutions outlined below: - the BC/Yukon Secondary School Applicant must have all required courses either in progress, completed, or anticipated to be complete by the end of their ultimate year of secondary school; - if one or more of the required or elective Grade 12 courses does not yet have a final or interim course grade then (a) final course grade(s) for a Grade 11 course shall be substituted into the admission average as follows: - for required Grade 12 courses (English or a prerequisite Mathematics or Science course), only a final course grade in a Grade 11 course in the same subject-area (i.e., a course that is directly laddered to the Grade 12 course) shall be substituted; - for elective Grade 12 courses (i.e., a course that is UBC-approved as it meets the "Criteria for Including Secondary School Courses in an Admission Average"), a final course grade for a Grade 11 course may be substituted so long as the course is a) not in a subject area that has already been included at the Grade 12 level (e.g., Biology 12 already included, do not include Biology 11), and b) meets the UBC-approved criteria but is at the Grade 11 level. - 2.
-The calculation of an admission average or an interim admission average shall be based on the following, with the use of the English 12/English 12 First Peoples examination grade incorporated as outlined below: - if the BC/Yukon Secondary School Applicant presents an interim course grade for English 12/English 12 First Peoples, the course grade is used in the calculation of the interim admission average; - if the BC/Yukon Secondary School Applicant has already completed English 12/English 12 First Peoples at point of evaluation, examination grades will be used if the examination grade increases the applicant's admission average or interim admission average;
+- 1. The calculation of an interim admission average shall be based on the following, with course-by-course substitutions outlined below: - the BC/Yukon Secondary School Applicant must have all required courses either in progress, completed, or anticipated to be complete by the end of their ultimate year of secondary school; - if one or more of the required or elective Grade 12 courses does not yet have a final or interim course grade then (a) final course grade(s) for a Grade 11 course shall be substituted into the admission average as follows: - for specified Grade 12 courses (English or a prerequisite Mathematics or Science course), only a final course grade in a Grade 11 course in the same subject-area (i.e., a course that is directly laddered to the Grade 12 course) shall be substituted; - for other Grade 12 courses, a final course grade for a Grade 11 course may be substituted so long as the course is not in a subject area that has already been included at the Grade 12 level (e.g., Biology 12 already included, do not include Biology 11.

-• in cases where a significant discrepancy exists between the English 12/ English 12 First Peoples course grade and the examination grade, UBC reserves the right to use the examination grade only.
+- 2. The calculation of an admission average or an interim admission average shall be based on the following, with the use of the English 12/English 12 First Peoples examination grade incorporated as outlined below: - if the BC/Yukon Secondary School Applicant presents an interim course grade for English 12/English 12 First Peoples, the course grade is used in the calculation of the interim admission average; - if the BC/Yukon Secondary School Applicant has already completed English 12/English 12 First Peoples at point of evaluation, examination grades will be used if the examination grade increases the applicant's admission average or interim admission average; - in cases where a significant discrepancy exists between the English 12/ English 12 First Peoples course grade and the examination grade, UBC reserves the right to use the examination grade only.
 A significant discrepancy is determined by a difference of no less than 20% between the English 12/ English 12 First Peoples course grade and the examination grade.